Issa alleges evidence of 'bias,' 'conspiracy' in DOJ IG report

 In a statement, Strzok attorney Aitan Goelman said there was "no evidence" Strzok's political views affected the handling of the Hillary Clinton email investigation.
 Strzok himself told investigators he didn't want to prevent a potential Trump victory, arguing the proof of this rested in the fact that the investigation into potential Russian collusion with the Trump campaign in the 2016 election remained confidential.

-Issa also focused on Strozk and others' slow reaction to new Clinton emails found on the seized laptop of former Rep. Anthony Weiner, husband of Clinton aide Huma Abedin.
+Issa also focused on Strzok and others' slow reaction to new Clinton emails found on the seized laptop of former Rep. Anthony Weiner, husband of Clinton aide Huma Abedin.

-"Strozk and a number of other people became aware at various times that Anthony Weiner's computer was sitting there with classified information on it," he said.
+"Strzok and a number of other people became aware at various times that Anthony Weiner's computer was sitting there with classified information on it," he said.
 "They allowed them to sit there for about four weeks not being touched.
 Four weeks in October of an election year is not just any four weeks."

 Issa cast doubt on whether Comey's decision to announce he had reopened the Clinton investigation 11 days before the November 2016 election swung the election results, claiming 25% of California voters had already voted.

-Note: Correction: This story has been updated to correct the spelling of FBI Agent Peter Strzok's name.